gui1117/ruga/GDD.md

 reglage: nombre de palier, palier max, palier min, force du coup ...

+##begin/end

+area 3 square long

+###begin
+an aera you must rest on during a certain time a sound is played on enter and on exit

+you must be entirely on this area

+###end
+same area as end you teleport at the same position

+##map

+BMP file on each pixel a color that correspond to the unit

+* empty
+* wall
+* monster
+* column
+* laser
+* begin
+* end

 ##TODO

 * physic type have group and mask
 * better circle rectangle collision: use math
 * start/end
+* level from bitmap or sth else but not lua

 * window creation catch error and try whitout vsync and then without multisampling